PaneendraAndra/amqp-connect/README.md

-# amqp-connect
 Establish a connection to an AMQP server